 People with oral leukoplakia have white lesions in their mouths or on their tongues.
 It is usually caused by years of smoking or drinking alcohol.
 One study found that people with leukoplakia who took beta-carotene had fewer symptoms than those who took placebo.
 Because taking beta-carotene might put smokers at higher risk of lung cancer, however, you should not take beta-carotene for leukoplakia on your own.
 Ask your doctor if it would be safe for you.

 People with scleroderma, a connective tissue disorder characterized by hardened skin, have low levels of beta-carotene in their blood.
 That has caused some researchers to think beta-carotene supplements may be helpful for people with scleroderma.
-So far, however, research has not found that to be true.
+So far, however, research has not confirmed that theory.
 For now, it is best to get beta-carotene from foods in your diet and avoid supplements until more studies are done.

 The richest sources of beta-carotene are yellow, orange, and green leafy fruits and vegetables (such as carrots, spinach, lettuce, tomatoes, sweet potatoes, broccoli, cantaloupe, and winter squash).
 In general, the more intense the color of the fruit or vegetable, the more beta-carotene it has.